bhargavvc/topics/design-patterns/observer/_definiton.md

 ---

-**Feel free to experiment with the provided code examples to deepen your understanding of the Observer Pattern.
-If you have any questions or need further clarification on any part of the implementation, don't hesitate to ask!**
+**Feel free to experiment with the provided code examples to deepen your understanding of the Observer Pattern.**